instructor-ai/instructor/docs/blog/posts/pydantic.md

     resp = json.loads(resp.choices[0].message.tool_calls[0].function.arguments)
     ```

-Now, notice in this example that the prompts we use contain purely the data we want, where the tools and tools choice now capture the schemas we want to output.
-This speration of concerns makes it much easier organize the 'data' and the 'description' of the data that we want back out.
+Now, notice in this example that the prompts we use contain purely the data we want, where the `tools` and `tool_choice` now capture the schemas we want to output.
+This separation of concerns makes it much easier to organize the 'data' and the 'description' of the data that we want back out.

 ```python
 from typing import List